akostrik/CPP_module_42/README.md

 https://inst.eecs.berkeley.edu//~cs61c/sp06/handout/fixedpt.html

-## Logarithmic number systems
+# Logarithmic approximation to real numbers
 Represent a real number by the logarithm of its absolute value and a sign bit.

-## Tapered floating-point representation
+# Tapered floating-point approximation to real numbers
 Does not appear to be used in practice.

-## Rational arithmetic
+# Rational representation to real numbers
 Represent numbers as fractions with integral numerator and denominator, and can therefore represent any rational number exactly.

-## Interval arithmetic
+# Interval approximation to real numbers
 Allows one to represent numbers as intervals and obtain guaranteed bounds on results.
 It is generally based on other arithmetics, in particular floating point.

-## Computer algebra systems such as Mathematica, Maxima, Maple
+# Without encoding representation of real numbers
-Handles irrational numbers like pi or sqrt{3} in a completely "formal" way, without dealing with a specific encoding.
+Handles irrational numbers like pi or sqrt{3} in a formal way, without dealing with an encoding.
 Process the underlying mathematics directly, instead of using approximate values for each intermediate calculation.
+Computer algebra systems such as Mathematica, Maxima, Maple.

 # School Requirements
 * a header should include all the dependencies it needs